flusterIO/fluster-ipad/README.md

 # Fluster - iPad

-> Since this app might never make it into produciton, here's a poem from Gemini because Swift is hard.
+> Since this app might never make it into production, here's a poem from Gemini because Swift is hard.

 In realms of code, where logic's spun,
 A dev named Byte, his battles won.